redhat-na-ssa/flyingthings/docs/WORKSHOP.md

 Let’s take a look at what actually got created and deployed.

-fiveIn Deployments, we see four apps.
+In Deployments, we see four apps.
 LabelStudio, Minio, model-flyingthings and model-yolo.
 Let’s start with Minio.
 We can use the route to connect to the Minio console.
 The username and password is `minioadmin`.
 We can see that there is a bucket already created called `flyingthings`.
 In this bucket the main thing to notice is the zip file called `flyingthings-yolo.zip`.
 This is the main artifact used in training our custom model.
 More on that in a bit.

+## Launching the deployed apps
+Let's take a look at the apps.
+We do this by navigating to and expanding "Networking" on the left menu and clicking on "Routes".
+If the project selector at the top of the page is not set to "ml-demo" click and select it from the list.
+- First, let's click on `minio-console`.
+You can login with username and password of `minioadmin`

-![alt text](images/minio-flyingthings.png "Minio Bucket")
+![alt text](images/minio-flyingthings.png "Minio Bucket") We'll revisit this when we're ready for re-training.

 We’ll come back to LabelStudio later, but let’s take a look at model-yolo which we deployed earlier.
 This is useful as a baseline for what yolo can do out of the box and it’s a good introduction for the SWAGGER interface.
 After clicking on its route you should see the swagger interface.